 The following recommendations and potential data collection needs were identified by the MWG for consideration in future model revisions.
+Sitewide groundwater remediation strategies and their implementation schedules, as well as funding availability, also are important components in the discussion of these recommendations.
 In some instances, additional data collection may mitigate some of these uncertainties, while not completely eliminating them.